 For Ph.D. students, advancement to candidacy is contingent on passing an oral examination administered by the advancement to candidacy committee.
-Advancement during the tenth academic quarter (typically the beginning of the fourth year) is acceptable, but advancement after this quarter will likely result in placement on conditional academic status.
+Normative time to advancement is after the end of the third year (during the ninth academic quarter), but advancement during the tenth academic quarter (typically the beginning of the fourth year) is acceptable.